egch/1Z0-829-preparation/docs/pitfall.md

 - mark, check if the stream supports mark: inputStream.markSupported()
 - What I/O classes to use?
 Reader/Writer for text, Stream for primitives and String values
 - Check if the System.out or System.err is closed within the try-with-resource
+- in the try-with-resources check curly parenthesis is used, not brackets

 ## Concurrency
 - the Concurrent classes order read/write access such that access to the class is consistent